+In the light of the knowledge and understanding of the Group and the College and its environment obtained in the course of the audit, we have not identified material misstatements in the annual report.
 We have nothing to report in respect of the following matters in relation to which the Post 16 Code of Practice issued by the Education and Skills Funding Agency requires us to report to you if, in our opinion:

-- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - all the information and explanations required for the audit were not received.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; - the financial statements are not in agreement with the accounting records and returns; or - all the information and explanations required for the audit were not received; or - certain disclosures of members' remuneration specified by law are not made.

-We have nothing to report to you in respect of the following matter, in relation to which the Office for Students (OfS) requires us to report to you, if in our opinion:
+We have nothing to report in respect of the following matter in relation to which the Office for Students requires us to report to you, if in our opinion:

-• the College's grant and fee income, as disclosed in the notes to the financial statements, has been materially misstated.
+• The College's grant and fee income, as disclosed in the notes to these financial statements has been materially misstated.

-Responsibilities of the members of the Corporation
+Responsibilities of the Corporation